—

 Thanks to the wonderful resources provided by The DCU Silver Age Appearance List, Mike Voiles’ Amazing World of Comics, Tenzel Kim’s The Unofficial DCU Guide, Comic Vine, The Grand Comics Database, Jonathan Woodward’s Annotated Crisis, and Read Comic(s) Online, the Batman Chronology Project proudly presents the Silver/Bronze Age Batman chronology, which details the Batman of the pre-original Crisis EARTH-1.
 This history comprises Batman and Batman-related DC publications ranging primarily from 1960 through 1986.

 The origins of the Silver Age of comics date back to the 1950s and early 1960s.
 People often misattribute an augmented narrative use of aliens, monsters, spaceships, computers, robots, and nuclear mutation with the start of the Silver Age.
 While these tropes surely existed in the early Silver Age, the late Golden Age was rife with this stuff too.
 The primary thing that more accurately defines the switch from DC’s Golden Age to its Silver Age was a momentous storytelling shift energized by the cutting-edge scientific theories of Bryce DeWitt and new hypotheses about universal wave-function and particle physics by Erwin Schrödinger.
 The Newtonian model was replaced with the quantum perspective, ushering in a worldview that no longer focused on the physical but instead upon a field of probabilities.
 In the 1950s and 1960s, the burgeoning “Many-Worlds Interpretation of quantum mechanics” (a replacement for the prior Copenhagen Interpretation) reflected the inchoate fictive concepts that legends like Robert Kanigher and Gardner Fox were putting to pen and paper.
 While many physicists initially pushed back against such a novel scientific theory, comic book creators were happy to latch on.
 If a multiverse could be a possibility in the real world, then it certainly had merit within sci-fi superhero comics.
 Of course, long before Schrödinger’s cat and relative state formulation, the Stoics of the 3rd century BCE (inspired by Heraclitus and Socrates before them) fleshed-out conceptual Multiverse Theory ante litteram.
 As unheralded comics muse Jorge Luis Borges notes in The Theologians, the Stoics believed in an “infinite cycle of worlds, with infinite suns, moons, Apollos, Dianas, and Poseidons.”
 In the 50s and 60s, comic book creators deftly layered the Stoic “infinite cycle of worlds” (i.e. a multiverse proper) into their narratives, entering the superhero genre into new levels of heightened visionary literature (in the vein of Margaret Cavendish, Edwin Abbot Abbot, Murray Leinster, or HG Wells).
-These early superhero multiverse narratives, especially ones featuring the dimension-hopping heroes of the DCU, stimulated the emergence of the literary genre of New Wave science fiction, which was born in the mid 1960s and flourished in the 1970s.
+These early superhero narratives, especially ones featuring the multiverse-hopping heroes of the DCU, stimulated the emergence of the literary genre of New Wave science fiction, which was born in the mid 1960s and flourished in the 1970s.
 Interestingly, despite being directly influenced by comics, New Wave science fiction novels garnered critical praise that the comics themselves had failed to achieve a decade earlier (and wouldn’t achieve for decades to come).
 Such is the unjust history of “serious literature” thumbing its nose at “funnybooks,” I suppose.
 Without the multiverse of the Silver Age of comics, maybe we wouldn’t have had Michael Moorcock’s multiverse.
 (While Moorcock didn’t invent the word “multiverse,” he was first to coin the iteration of the term as we’ve come to know it today.)
 And without Moorcock, we surely would have been deprived of Alan Moore.

 While the inclusion of multiversial storytelling was paradigmatic of Silver Age storytelling, Silver Age writers didn’t immediately create a wider multiverse.
 Nor did they immediately introduce a brand new Earth.
 DC’s Silver Age technically began with the rebooting of the Flash in Showcase #4, published October 1956.
 Showcase #4 ushered in the multiverse, defining two separate Earths, one where Flash is Jay Garrick and the other where Flash is Barry Allen—although the Earths went unnamed.
 Showcase #4 was a “tryout” to see if rebooting DC’s main characters was worthwhile.
 It sure was.
 Thus, Aquaman was also rebooted—either right away in October 1956 with Adventure Comics #229 or as late as 1959’s Adventure Comics #260 (it’s debatable).
 In 1958, DC also rebooted Wonder Woman (in Wonder Woman #98).
 In 1959, Green Lantern was rebooted as Hal Jordan (in Showcase #22).
 Martian Manhunter’s reboot is a special case.
 He is often regarded as the first Silver Age superhero due to having debuted a year prior to Showcase #4.
 However, this is a misconception.
 In my opinion, which is shared by the great historian Craig Shutt, Martian Manhunter was a late-debuting Golden Age superhero.
 There’s no hint of Martian Manhunter being on an alternate Earth in any of his 1955-1956 appearances.
 In fact, it wasn’t until much later, in Detective Comics #273 (November 1959), where his character makes a noticeable personality shift.
 In stark contrast, Flash’s tale from Showcase #4 was an alternate Earth story completely and definitively.
 (Barry reading Jay Garrick comics undeniably set his world on a different Earth—the prerequisite to understanding this being the fact that the Shazam/Marvel Family home was an alternate Earth seen as fictional comics as well.)